Adolescent & Youth Psychology

 Information you provide with any contact to this service, such as by phone and email, is also bound by the limits of confidentiality described above.

 HOW DO I BOOK AN APPOINTMENT?

-Please follow the email Ashlee link on this page or contact reception on 9372 9511.
-Following this contact, Ashlee will request that you briefly detail the support you are seeking for yourself or your young person.
-This can be done via a telephone call on a Monday or via an electronic form – please indicate in email or to reception which method of contact you would prefer.
-This is to determine whether Ashlee is available and might be the right fit, or if your needs would be better addressed by another service or provider.
-Ashlee can provide information on how to source another psychologist or mental health professional in your local area.
-Ashlee will endeavor to respond to emails within 2 – 3 business days, although may sometimes be delayed.
+Please contact reception on 9372 9511.
+Reception will request that you briefly detail the support you are seeking for yourself or your young person.
+This is to determine whether Ashlee might be the right fit, or if your needs would be better addressed by another service or provider.
+Reception can also provide information on how to source another psychologist or mental health professional in your local area.
 Wait times for appointments vary depending on demand and other factors.

 ANY OTHER QUESTIONS?